 The aerial parts of N. kurdica and N. chionophila were collected at full flowering stage, from East Azarbaijan province (Tabriz to Urmia, Islamic Island, altitude 1301m) and Chaharmahal and Bakhtiari province (Zard kuh, altitude 2710m), respectively.
+The voucher specimens have been deposited in the national herbarium of Iran (TARI) with herbarium number of 431 and 96910, respectively.
+Images of collected plants can be seen in Figures 1 and 2.

-Fig. 1 Image of N. kurdica Hausskn. & Bornm
+Fig. 1 Image of Nepeta kurdica Hausskn. & Bornm

-Fig. 2 Image of N. chionophila Boiss. & Hausskn.
+Fig. 2 Image of Nepeta chionophila Boiss. & Hausskn.